subpart 205.3--synopses of contract awards

 (ii) Departments and agencies submit the information—

-(A) To the Office of the Assistant Secretary of Defense (Public Affairs);
+(A) To the Office of the Assistant to the Secretary of Defense for Public Affairs;

 (B) By the close of business the day before the date of the proposed award;